JeffrinNadar/dubtech/README.md

     There is a file called **`tables.sql`** where you can run SQL commands to create the tables locally.

     You can use an SQLite tool to create the `dubtech.db` file and define your tables with initial data.
+If you prefer, you can use the current database and ignore this step.

 ### Running the Server